nfdi4plants/ARC-specification/ARC specification.md

 Tree objects (resp. directories) and blobs (i.e., files) of all branch heads in the repository MUST adhere to the [ARC schema](#arc-structure-and-contents-schema).
 ARCs allow all typical Git operations (e.g. clone, branch) etc.

-All representation suitable for Git[-LFS] repositories are also a valid representations of ARCs.
+All representation suitable for Git-LFS repositories are also a valid representations of ARCs.
 This includes both bare repositories (without a checked out working copy) and non-bare repositories (i.e. a `.git` directory with one or more attached working copies).
 In particular, it is possible and intended to maintain ARCs on local user filesystems and via Git repository hosting services.
 No requirements are made of the state and contents of working copies.

+Note: implicit content addressing and hashing via Git mechanisms

+Note: removing .git -> no longer an ARC

-### Assay Metadata
+### Assay Data and Metadata

-*(not cleaned up / merged)*

 All measurement data sets are considered as assays and are consider immutable input data.
-Assays SHOULD be placed into the assays folder separated by individually named folders.
-Each record within assays MUST be placed within a folder whose name indicates a basic reference to the data it contains.
-In the folder
- \assays\<assay_name>
-, an assay groups descriptions of sample provenance (e.g. experimental processing) following the ISA assay Model, additional protocol material and the dataset itself.
-If an assay exists, the measurement data MUST be placed in the folder
-\assays\<assay_name>\dataset
-and are stored here.
-Corresponding to this dataset assay-related metadata MUST be stored in the ISA assay Model file
-\assays\<assay_name>\isa.assay.xlsx
-and include descriptions of the measurement type and technology used, and sample characteristics and parameters according to what study protocols are applied (see isa_specification).
-Additionally, it is RECOMMENDED to place the corresponding protocol (assay SOP) in text form under:
-\assays\<assay_name>\protocols
-Important note:  It should be noted that all assay related information stored in the ISA investigation (e.g., measurement type and technology) MUST be placed in an additional worksheet in isa.assay.xlsx.
-Here redundancy is necessary to ensure independent reusability of assays in different independent ARCs.
+Assays data MUST be placed into a unique subdirectory of the top-level `assays` folder.

+All ISA metadata specific to a single assay (e.g., measurement type and technology, i.e. all terms with term names beginning with `ASSAY`) must be annotated in a in the file `isa.assay.xlsx` at the root of the assay's subdirectory.
+All investigation-level assay metadata specific to an assay MUST be duplicated from the ARC's top-level `isa.investigation.xlsx` in a separate worksheet

+Notes:

+- To ensure reusability of entire assays across multiple ARCs, redundancy between assay-specfic, assay-level metadata and investigation-level metadata is intentional.

+- It is recommended to adopt the structure outlined [below](#best-practices) to organize assay data files and other supporting information.

+- There are no requirements on specific assay-level metadata.
+Conversion of ARCs into other repository or archival format (e.g. PRIDE, GEO, ENA etc.) may however mandate the presence of specific terms (cf. [below](#arc-conversion)) required in the destination format.

+- An implementation that ensures assay annotation consistent with these requirements is provided by the [SWATE tool]().

+- While assays can in principle contain arbitrary data formats, it is highly recommended to use community-supported, open formats (see [Best Practices](#best-practices)).

 ### Workflow Description